acearchive/acearchive.lgbt/content/en/archive/carroll-toby-an-asexual-person/index.md

 ---
-title: "Toby: An Asexual Person"
+title: "\"Toby: An Asexual Person\""
 description: "An excerpt from a textbook describing a neuter person"
 longDescription: "An excerpt from the book <em>Sexuality Now: Embracing Diversity</em>, which describes Toby (Jim Sinclair) as neuter and asexual"
 date: 2022-01-02T21:15:43-05:00